 Obligation Committee Responsibilities Council Responsibilities CLEANING Cleaning If inspections or interactions indicate an issue with tenants maintaining cleanliness, inform Council.
 No responsibility.
 Garbage collection Ensure Council is notified if bins are missing or damaged.
 Council to provide bins for general waste, recycling and green waste as per garbage charge.
-Removal of rubbish from Council provided bins as per garbage collection Graffiti Report graffiti to Council. schedule.
+Removal of rubbish fror Council provided bins as per garbage collection schedule.
+Graffiti Report graffiti to Council.
 Removal of graffiti.
-Grease traps The committee is responsible for obtaining and maintaining Trade Waste Agreements with Central Highlands Water/Coliban Water and the costs associated.
+Grease traps The committee is responsible for obtaining and maintaining Trade Waste Agreements with Central Highlands Water/ Coliban Water and the costs associated.
 A copy of the agreement is to be provided to Council.
 Repair defects.

 Obligation Committee Responsibilities Council Responsibilities Pest control Take proper precautions to keep Premises free of rodents, pests and vermin.
 Employ pest exterminators providing service report to Council (if necessary).
-Report termite damage to Repair structural termite damage.
-BUILDING MAINTENANCE Electrical wiring statutory regulation, an new wiring required by th aRepair and replace yexisting wiring where erequired by a statutory eregulation.
+Report termite damage to Council.
+Repair structural termite damage.
+BUILDING MAINTENANCE Electrical wiring Unless required by a statutory regulation, any new wiring required by the Committee is at the Committee's expense.
+Note: All works are to be carried out by Council approved licensed tradespersons.
+Repair and replace existing wiring where required by a statutory regulation.
 Hazardous Materials Council approval is required for any works planned to be undertaken at the Premises.
 Report defects to Council.
 Conduct mandatory asbestos audits in accordance with the Occupational Health and Safety Act 2004 and provide information on the location of asbestos as required.
 Ensure maintenance works are carried out at the premises using methods which will ensure compliance with statutory requirements and public safety.
 Hazardous Materials (Storage) All chemicals, cleaning products and hazardous materials must be stored in a secure location and safety data sheets (SDS) must be accessible at all times.
-Copies of SDS should be stored in the Council ESM cabinet.
+Copies of SDS should be store in the Council ESM cabinet.
 Inspections/audits The Committee is required to undertake an annual inspection checklist of the Premises and provide a copy of the report to Council.
 Inspections will be conducted as determined by the relevant Asset management or Asset maintenance plans.
 Any inspections will be arranged with the committee

-Obligation Committee Responsibilities Council Responsibilities Other Hazards - Activities of a hazardou nature Any planned works to the Premises must be approved by Council and comply with Council's requirements.
+Obligation Committee Responsibilities Council Responsibilities Other Hazards - Activities of a hazardous nature Any planned works to the Premises must be approved by Council and comply with Council's requirements.
 Council control and monitor building maintenance activities which are of a hazardous nature including hot work, working at heights, work, working at heights, disconnection or isolation of services, confined space and asbestos.
 Plumbing Report defects to Council.
 Unless required by a statutory regulation or building regulation, any new plumbing will be at the Committee's expense.
 Purchase and installation of water tanks and water saving devices must be in consultation with Council.
 Note: All works are to be carried out by Council approved licensed trades persons.
 Repair and replace existing installations, including toilets, sinks and taps as determined by Council.
 Signage - statutory Maintain in good condition.
 Repair and replace as required and within Council's budget requirements.
 Signage - other Clean, maintain, replace and repair.
+No Responsibility.
 Structural Report defects to Council.
-As determined by Council's Asset ESSENTIAL SAFETY MEASURES (Undertaken on a quarterly basis) Emergency exits Keeping the exits clear at all times.
-Maintain exit funct door furniture signage and lighting.
+As determined by Council's Asset management plan.
+ESSENTIAL SAFETY MEASURES (Undertaken on a quarterly basis) Emergency exits Keeping the exits clear at all times.
+Maintain exit function and door furniture including signage and lighting.
 Fire protection Report defects to Council.
 Maintain kitchen range hood filters in a clean condition as required for food handling and fire prevention.
-Refill or replace equipment if inappropriately damaged, discharged or stolen.
+Refill or replace equipment inappropriately damaged, discharged or stolen.